sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # CoSWID Attributes for Firmware (label 60)

-NOTE: this appendix is subject to revision based potential convergence of:
+NOTE: this appendix is subject to revision or removal based on potential convergence of:

 * draft-moran-suit-manifest, and
 * draft-birkholz-suit-coswid-manifest